Cow smashes into doctors’ office after jumping off trailer in Virginia

-ORANGE COUNTY, Va.
-(WRIC) – A very confused cow had to be rescued from a physicians’ office in Orange, Virginia, after leaping from a trailer and busting into the building.
+A very confused cow had to be rescued from a physicians’ office in Orange, Virginia, after leaping from a trailer and busting into the building, KTLA sister station WRIC reports.

 The cow was being transported to Knight Cattle Company, in Gordonsville, when it jumped off the trailer.
 The animal then made its way to Orange Family Physicians, about an eighth of a mile down the road.